Reference 06 — User data packing into the graph¶

 Normative reference: ../spec/v1.md §3.1.
 See also: 03-addressing.md §static path handles; 04-communication-flows.md §the static-path write flow.

 The examples earlier in this document write by handle after registering a path_t("/path/string") (see the graph module).
-On hosted platforms (Linux laptops, ESP32 with PSRAM and a relaxed code budget) this is fine.
-On a 16 KB Cortex-M0+ flashing telemetry from an ISR, it is unacceptable: snprintf alone is 2–6 KB of code, the parser walks the path string each call, and the segment allocator runs from interrupt context.
+On hosted platforms — Linux laptops, an ESP32 with PSRAM and a relaxed code budget — that is fine.
+On a 16 KB Cortex-M0+ flashing telemetry from an ISR it is not: snprintf alone costs 2–6 KB of code on Cortex-M, depending on the libc, the parser walks the path string on every call, and the segment allocator runs from interrupt context.

-The MCU-friendly variant is to encode the PATH TLV at build time and pass a handle to the writer.
-Three orders of magnitude less per-write cost, and snprintf is no longer linked.
+The MCU-friendly variant encodes the PATH TLV at build time and passes a handle to the writer.
+Per-write cost is ~0.4 µs rather than the string form’s 1–10 µs, and snprintf is not linked at all.

 Recipe — single sensor, build-time path¶